 What about carbs?

-While my husband often skips the carbs to maintain his six pack, I have three growing girls to feed and those busy bodies need carbohydrates!
+While my husband often skips the carbs to maintain his six pack, I have three growing kids to feed and those busy bodies need carbohydrates!
 I often use potatoes in my Sheet Pan Dinners.
-Halved baby potatoes, whole fingerlings, sliced sweet potatoes or Japanese sweet potatoes, tossed in a bit of olive oil, herbs, salt and pepper.
+Roasted baby potatoes, whole fingerlings, sliced sweet potatoes or Japanese sweet potatoes, tossed in a bit of olive oil, herbs, salt and pepper.
 Even classic French fries.
 Try our family favorite, Cheesy Smashed Potatoes.
 They require one extra step during the last few minutes of cooking but they are worth it!

 What other starches pair well with sheet pan dinners?